IEEE-NITK/DeepNLP/Project-Code/word2vec/README.md

 # word2vec in numpy and sentiment analysis using average word vectors

-Implementation of a word2vec model in numpy and applying it to perform sentiment analysis.
+Implementation of a word2vec model in numpy using skip-gram and applying it to perform sentiment analysis.

 These are actually solutions to assignment 1 of cs224d.
 It has been trained on the Stanford Sentiment Treebank.